SEVERNSIDE BIRDS

 O.S Pathfinder ST48/58 Mid Severn Estuary

-Click here for link to www.multimap.com
+Click here for link to googlemap

 INTRODUCTION

-The total number of species seen on Severnside is 262 with 184 recorded in the most prolific year.
+The total number of species seen on Severnside is 283 with 189 recorded in the most prolific year (2023).
 Like any well watched site, anything can and does turn up.
 Visits at the right time of year with favourable weather conditions can produce some excellent birds.

 Although this is not the most scenic stretch of coast, the area is of great importance to migrant and wintering birds.

 New Passage bulges into the estuary.
 The tidal creek here is attractive to gulls and duck.
-Here the large over grown garden of “the Glen”, with its pine trees, can be attractive to migrants and is easily viewed from the public footpath.
+Here the large garden of “the Glen”, with its pine trees, can be attractive to migrants and is easily viewed from the public footpath.

 The salt marsh and rough grazing of Northwick Warth extend all the way north to Aust.
 Brackish pools and “The Flash” may be present depending on the height of recent tides.
 These can hold some good waders.
-There is a small inland pond, “the grebe pond”, halfway along Northwick Warth.
-This and the hedgerows can be seen well from the Severn Way or the small number of footpaths that head inland.

 Aust Warth is now a regular site for wintering Short-eared Owls and has recently attracted a Long-eared Owl and Barn Owls.